BTC (The Bahamas)

-BTC is the primary telecommunications provider for the Bahamas, headquartered in Nassau, New Providence.
+BTC, or the Bahamas Telecommunications Company, is the primary telecommunications provider for the Bahamas, headquartered in Nassau, New Providence.
 It is partly government owned and offers telephone, internet and wireless services.

-BTC is an initialism for the Bahamas Telecommunications Company and offers telephone, internet and wireless services.
+BTC offers telephone, internet and wireless services.
 In New Providence and Grand Bahama, it operates a GSM based EDGE, HSPA, HSPA+ and LTE network.
 Dual-class shares are 49% economic shares/49% voting shares of BTC are owned by the Government of the Bahamas, with 49% economic shares/51% voting shares owned by Cable & Wireless Communications and 2% economic shares in a national trust.

 History

 1892- Late 1990s

 In 1892, a telegraph cable was laid between Jupiter, Florida and the western district of New Providence, coming ashore in Goodman’s Bay, Bahamas.
 The area then became known as "Cable Beach."
 On October 5, 1906, the first telephone system was introduced with 150 subscribers in Nassau.

 Bimini got wireless telegraphy in 1920 and Grand Bahama opened its first Telegraph Station in West End in 1925.
 On December 16, 1933, the first telephone service to the United States from the Bahamas was introduced.